broadinstitute/warp-tools/3rd-party-tools/STAR-merge-npz/README.md

 #### `docker pull us.gcr.io/broad-gotc-prod/star:1.0.0-2.7.9a-1658334187`

-- __What is this image:__ This image is a lightweight alpine-based custom image for running the STAR aligner.
+- __What is this image:__ This image is a lightweight alpine-based custom image for running the STAR aligner and custom scripts for combining mtx files.
 - __What is STAR:__  STAR is a fast universal RNA-seq aligner, [more info](https://github.com/alexdobin/STAR).
 - __How to see tool version used in image:__ Please see below.